d2si-oss/ooso/README.md

 ```

 ### 3. Classes to implement
-Implement your `Mapper` and `Reducer`.
+Implement your `Mapper`, `Reducer` and `Launcher`:
-- The class [Mapper](example-project/src/main/java/mapper/Mapper.java) is the implementation of your mappers.
+- The class [Mapper](examples/ad-hoc-example-1/src/main/java/mapper/Mapper.java) is the implementation of your mappers.
 It must extend the `fr.d2si.ooso.mapper.MapperAbstract` class which looks like the following:
     ```java
     public abstract class MapperAbstract {
         public abstract String map(BufferedReader objectBufferedReader);